Losant/losant-docs/docs/losant-go/overview.md

 ### Manual Setup

 Advanced users can choose Manual Setup to select a pre-existing application and device that you'd like this mobile phone to represent.
-Your device must have the attributes, "buttonPressed" (Number) and location (GPS String), in order to use it effectively.
+Your device must have the attributes, "buttonPressed" (Number) and location ([GPS string](/devices/state/#gps-attributes)), in order to use it effectively.

 *1. Select manual setup*